Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 However, to the extent that a violation of the Data Protection Act amounts to a criminal offense, the competent criminal judge may fine private persons up to Sfr10,000.

-According to the preliminary draft, it is expected that the revised act will contain more incisive penalties in case of non-compliance with data protection law.
+According to the draft, it is expected that the revised act will contain more incisive penalties in case of non-compliance with data protection law.

 Are individuals entitled to compensation for loss suffered as a result of a data breach or non-compliance with data protection provisions by the data owner?